 Coping with the costs of cancer care

 Learn more about managing financial considerations in a separate part of this website.
-Most programs to have social workers that can help address needs, including identifying specific organizations that may provide assistance.
+Most cancer centers have social workers that can help address financial needs, including identifying specific local organizations that may provide assistance.

 Caring for a child with cancer